The Profinite Dimensional Manifold Structure of Formal Solution Spaces of Formally Integrable PDEs: Jet bundles and formal solutions of nonlinear PDEs

 \begin{Proposition} Let $h\in \mathrm{D}^k(\pi,\underline{\pi})$.
 If $\sigma(h)$ is surjective, then so is $h$.
-If $\sigma(h)$ is a submersion, then $h$ is a submersion, too, which in particularly means that for every $O\in\Gamma^{\infty}(X;\underline{\pi})$ with $\mathrm{im}(O)\subset \mathrm{im}(h)$ the set $\ker_O(h)\subset \Jet^k(\pi)$ is a partial differential equation. \end{Proposition}
+If $\sigma(h)$ is a submersion, then $h$ is a submersion, too, which in particularly means that for every $O\in\Gamma^{\infty}(X;\underline{\pi})$ with $\mathrm{im}(O)\subset \mathrm{im}(h)$ the set $\mathrm{Z}_{O}(h)\subset \Jet^k(\pi)$ is a partial differential equation. \end{Proposition}

-\begin{proof} We have the following commuting diagrams,
+\begin{proof} We have the following commuting diagrams

-where the maps for the second diagram are given by the tangential maps corresponding to the first one.
-If $\sigma(h)=h_{\Verti}\circ\mu^{\pi}_k$ is surjective, then so is $h_{\Verti}$ and $\underline{\pi}^{\Verti}\circ h_{\Verti}$, so that the first assertion follows from the first diagramm.
-If $\sigma(h)$ is a submersion, then one can use the analogous argument for the second diagram to deduce that $\IT h$ has full rank everywhere. \end{proof}
+where the maps for the second diagram are given by the tangential maps corresponding to the f\/irst one.
+If $\sigma(h)=h_{\Verti}\circ\mu^{\pi}_k$ is surjective, then so is $h_{\Verti}$ and $\underline{\pi}^{\Verti}\circ h_{\Verti}$, so that the f\/irst assertion follows from the f\/irst diagramm.
+If $\sigma(h)$ is a submersion, then one can use the analogous argument for the second diagram to deduce that~$\IT h$ has full rank everywhere. \end{proof}